 After buying this Course from our eStore, we request you to email the course director Dr. Serafin Talisayon (firstname.lastname@example.org) so that he can send you the registration form for you to fill up.
 Please note that this course is held in batches or classes of at least 20 participants.
-The start date of a class depends on when the minimum class size of 20 is reached.
-The next class is scheduled to begin on 4 September 2017.

 How to Register